ledisdb/ledisdb/server/http/readme.md

     http://host:port[/db]/cmd/arg1/arg2/.../argN[?type=type]

-'db' and 'type' are optional. 'db' stands for ledis db index, ranges from 0 to 15, its default value is 0. 'type' is a cumstom content type, can be json, bson or msgpack,  json is default.
+'db' and 'type' are optional. 'db' stands for ledis db index, ranges from 0 to 15, its default value is 0. 'type' is a custom content type, can be json, bson or msgpack,  json is default.

 ####Response